In 1997, a team of researchers found that walking on treadmills

 The treadmill is not the only option for cardiovascular activity.
 Take your walk outside and enjoy the trails or beaches in your community instead of confining yourself to a gym.

-If walking is not ideal for you, then try riding your bike out in the sunshine instead.
-Stationary recumbent bikes are available at most gyms and are a great way to work your legs while using the stability of the bike to balance yourself during your workout.
+are a great way to work your legs while using the stability of the bike to

-Elliptical machines are another option for a cardio workout, as they will simulate running to get your heart rate up without causing any increased impact on your knees.
+they will simulate running to get your heart rate up without causing any

-Strength Training
+Strength

 The American College of Sports Medicine considers strength training to be essential for chemotherapy patients in order to combat the possible bone and muscle loss that they are at risk for during their cancer treatment.
 Most gyms offer weight machines to help you during your workout.
 Weight machines can guide your workout, helping you to target specific muscles while reducing your risk for injury during your workout.
 However, you do not need fancy equipment for a good strength-training workout.

-Push-ups, for example, are a great way to build your arm muscles using only your own body weight in the comfort of your own home.
+using only your own body weight in the comfort of your own home.

 To fit in a good strength-training workout, grab hand weights or resistance bands and find a spacious room to workout in.
 Holding the weights or resistance bands with your arms at your sides, begin doing arm curls, rotating each arm and doing as many repetitions as you feel comfortable for your strength level.